 For tenants and landlords, the difference between property damage and ‘fair wear and tear’ can be subjective at best, and the cause of disputes at worst.

 Despite being a tricky topic, it’s vitally important.

 Why?
 Understanding the difference between the two can help you avoid both a stressful conflict, and improve your chances of claiming part or all of the bond.

-We value our landlords and tenants, and want to help you find solutions that will result in the best outcome for everyone!
+We’re a Perth property management team that values our landlords and tenants, and want to help you find solutions that will result in the best outcome for everyone!

 How can we help?

 When considering a property’s condition, it’s important to consult your property manager and understand a number of factors.

 - What is ‘fair wear and tear’, and how is it different from damage or neglect?

 - Can I claim ‘fair wear and tear’ from the bond?

 - How can my property manager help me get the best outcome at the end of my lease?